samwylie20/garden-interface/README.md

 ### Description

-DISCLAIMER - This app is still in the prototype phase and does not yet include an authentication layer.
+DISCLAIMER - This app is still in development and does not yet include an authentication layer.
 (31/8/22)

 The Garden Database App is a Fullstack PERN (Postgres, Express, React, Node) application that aims to create a visual database for recording information about a users vegetable gardens.